Learn more about specific conditions where laser therapy can be used

 The CO2 laser system can be used in three ways: "focused" for cutting skin without bleeding; "defocused" for superficially vaporizing skin; and "ultra pulsed" for facial resurfacing.

 First, by delivering very powerful, rapid pulsing or scanning of the latest generation of CO2 lasers (known as focused), dermatologic surgeons are able to resurface the skin for cosmetic improvement.
-This technique removes fine lines and wrinkles of the face, smoothes acne scars, and rejuvenates aging and sun-damaged skin as it contours the skin surface.
+This technique removes fine lines and wrinkles of the face, smooths acne scars, and rejuvenates aging and sun-damaged skin as it contours the skin surface.

 Second, when the CO2 laser's energy is defocused and not continuous (pulsed), the dermatologic surgeon can treat warts, shallow tumors and certain precancerous conditions.